 While cutting out sugar is a good idea, it’s unrealistic to think that you’ll never eat sweets again.
 That’s why it’s important to satisfy sugar cravings with something like dark chocolate that contains at least 70% cacao.
 Dark chocolate is filled with antioxidants and minerals, and it’s heart-healthy.
 Make a few squares your daily treat.

 Hit the reset button

-When it comes to getting back into shape after the end of summer, moderation is key.
-Rather than depriving yourself of essential food groups, instead focus on eating plenty of fruits, vegetables, lean proteins, healthy fats and complex carbs.
-Follow the above guidelines, combining them with cardio exercise a few times a week, and you’ll notice you’re fitter in no time.
+When it comes to getting back on track at the end of summer, moderation is key.
+Rather than depriving yourself of essential food groups, instead focus on eating plenty of fruits, vegetables, lean proteins, healthy fats, and complex carbs.
+Follow the above guidelines, combining them with exercise a few times a week, and you’ll be feeling like your healthy self again.